Earth religion: Origin claims by earth religion sources

 The origins of religion can be looked at through the lens of the function and processing of the human mind.
 Pascal Boyer suggests that, for the longest period of time, the brain was thought of as a simple organ of the body.
 However, he claims that the more information collected about the brain indicates that the brain is indeed not a "blank slate."
 Humans do not just learn any information from the environment and surroundings around them.
 They have acquired sophisticated cognitive equipment that prepares them to analyze information in their culture and determine which information is relevant and how to apply it.
 Boyer states that "having a normal human brain does not imply that you have religion.
 All it implies is that people can acquire it, which is very different."
 He suggests that religions started for the reasons of providing answers to humans, giving comfort, providing social order to society, and satisfying the need of the illusion-prone nature of the human mind.
 Ultimately, religion came into existence because of our need to answer questions and hold together our societal order.

 An additional idea on the origins of religion comes not from man's cognitive development, but from the ape.
 Barbara J. King argues that human beings have an emotional connection with those around them, and that that desire for a connection came from their evolution from apes.
-The closest relative to the human species is the African ape.
+The closest relative to the human species is the African chimpanzee.
 At birth, the ape begins negotiating with its mother about what it wants and needs in order to survive.
 The world the ape is born into is saturated with close family and friends.
 Because of this, emotions and relationships play a huge role in the ape's life.
 Its reactions and responses to one another are rooted and grounded in a sense of belongingness, which is derived from its dependence on the ape's mother and family.
 Belongingness is defined as "mattering to someone who matters to you ... getting positive feelings from our relationships."
 This sense and desire for belongingness, which started in apes, only grew as the hominid (a human ancestor) diverged from the lineage of the ape, which occurred roughly six to seven million years ago.

 As severe changes in the environment, physical evolutions in the human body (especially in the development of the human brain), and changes in social actions occurred, humans went beyond trying to simply form bonds and relationships of empathy with others.
 As their culture and society became more complex, they began using practices and various symbols to make sense of the natural and spiritual world around them.
 Instead of simply trying to find belongingness and empathy from the relationships with others, humans created and evolved God and spirits in order to fulfil that need and exploration.
 King argued that "an earthly need for belonging led to human religious imagination and thus to the otherworldly realm of relating to God, gods, and spirits."